Mathematics

 10

-Courses in biology, chemistry, computer science, economics, engineering, geology, mechanics, or physics approved by advisor.
-The general math curriculum requires 15 credit hours; actuarial science emphasis area, 9 credit hours; algebra/discrete math emphasis area, 15 credit hours; computational math emphasis area, 9 credit hours.
+Courses in biology, business, chemistry, computer science, economics, education, engineering, finance, geology, geophysics, information science and technology, marketing, mechanics, physics, or technical communication approved by advisor.
+The general math curriculum requires 15 credit hours; actuarial science emphasis area, 9 credit hours; computational math emphasis area, 12 credit hours.
 All technical elective requirements are built in to the statistics emphasis area via the included computer science minor.
-All technical elective requirements are built in to the applied analysis emphasis area.

 11